franciscodomingo/ComputerVision-Basics2-2024/README.md

 ## **Execution:** ##

+It is recommended to use a step-by-step execution of the script because of the amount of graphs.

 To use `pdf2image` (necessary for TP_2) in Visual Studio Code, you need to install **Anaconda**.
 Set it as the interpreter in Visual Studio Code.
 Then, run the following command: